Store and share images in an Azure Compute Gallery

 Image definitions are a logical grouping for versions of an image.
 The image definition holds information about why the image was created and also contains Image metadata such as, what OS it is for, features it supports and other information about using the image.
 An image definition is like a plan for all of the details around creating a specific image.
 You don't deploy a VM from an image definition, but from the image versions created from the definition.

 There are three parameters for each image definition that are used in combination - Publisher, Offer and SKU.
 These are used to find a specific image definition.
-You can have image versions that share one or two, but not all three values.
+You can have image definitions that share one or two, but not all three values.
 For example, here are three image definitions and their values:

 All three of these have unique sets of values.
 The format is similar to how you can currently specify publisher, offer, and SKU for Azure Marketplace images in Azure PowerShell to get the latest version of a Marketplace image.
 Each image definition needs to have a unique set of these values.